-You can download and install just Python (from Python.org) or get a different distribution, which includes by default additional packages/functions and interfaces (but you can also download and install them yourself).
+You can download and install just Python (from Python.org) or get a different distribution, which includes by default additional packages/functions and interfaces for Steps 2 and 3 (but you can also download and install them yourself).
 The most popular distributions include:

 Python comes with a base set of functions, but most functionality is provided through packages (each containing many functions).
 Each package focuses on different kinds of actions.
 These may also be called libraries, which is a collection of packages.

 The Anaconda distribution (above) comes with the most used and common Data Science packages already installed so you can skip this step.

 see the Visualization and Data Collection tabs for lists of relevant packages

 There are two package managers: pip and Anaconda (or conda for short).
 If you installed the Anaconda or Miniconda distribution, you should follow the instructions on the conda tab.
 Otherwise, or if conda doesn't work, follow the instructions on the pip tab as that comes with every Python installation.